The RetroBeat: I want to celebrate Pac-Man’s 40th birthday with this tiny cabinet

 Well, OK, I do have a soft spot for the bizarre Pac-Man 2, but that’s another column.

-But, yeah,a ll of those memories give this collectible some serious appeal.
+But, yeah, all of those memories give this collectible some serious appeal.
 And even though my home is probably filled up with too much gaming junk already (most of it Mega Man themed, admittedly), this little arcade machine sure is tempting.

 At least thanks to that vague “later this summer” release, I have to time to talk myself into maybe finding a more practical use for my money.
 Like this Mega Man 3 jigsaw puzzle.